KyleTryon/sentry-alert-tx-1/AlertTX-1/docs/THEME_SELECTION_SYSTEM.md

 The Alert TX-1 now features a comprehensive theme selection system with real-time preview and persistent storage.
 Users can navigate to a dedicated theme selection screen, preview themes instantly by navigating through the list, and save their preferred theme permanently.

+Note: Ringtone selection in `Settings` now follows the same persistence pattern using `SettingsManager::setRingtoneIndex()` / `getRingtoneIndex()` and previews the selected ringtone on change.

 ## 🎨 Features

 ### Core Functionality